codyaj/SecuritySystemV2/keypad/docs/design.md

 The purpose of this microcontroller is to grant that user the ability to arm and disarm the system from a central physical location.

 ### Scope
-This document covers the software acpects of the microcontroller, including:
+This document covers the software aspects of the microcontroller, including:
 * **Keypad Integration:** Interaction and handling of keypad inputs.
 * **Communication Protocols:** Methods used for data exchange between the microcontroller and server.
 * **Data Flow:** The process of sending and receiving data.